Why Invest in the Middle East

 A SMART CHOICE FOR INVESTORS

 The GCC has firmly established itself as one of the leading and most exciting tourist destinations in the world.
-Already valued at $178.8 billion a year, its hospitality, leisure and recreation industries are only set to grow, driven by rising visitor numbers, expanding populations and the hosting of major global events like Expo 2020 and the Qatar 2022 World Cup.
+Already valued at $178.8 billion a year, its hospitality, leisure and recreation industries are only set to grow, driven by rising visitor numbers, expanding populations and the hosting of major global event like Expo 2020.

 "Demand continues to grow as new attractions come on stream and more choices for accommodation, dining and entertainment become available.
 One of the driving forces for development in Dubai is the tourism vision looking at attracting 20 million visitors by 2020.
 This, together with an expected 25 million visitors to the Expo 2020 site, means that Dubai needs to continue to develop the hospitality sector to accommodate the demand."

 Charlie Taylor, Jumeirah’s Group Director of Brand Communications

 The Hotel Show Dubai 2018 comes at a time of growth, innovation and change in the GCC hospitality market

 Challenging trading conditions have been felt across all international hospitality markets over the last two years, but the GCC – and Dubai in particular – has continued to build.
 Robust growth in room numbers and sustained occupancy rates of around 77% have become the norm in Dubai, but this is now becoming supercharged as huge levels of investment enter the market in preparation for the World Expo in 2020 and the 25 million visitors that it’s expected to host.